Colonie, New York: Education

 There are six public school districts that serve the town of Colonie: the South Colonie Central School District, North Colonie Central Schools, Watervliet City School District, Menands Union Free School District, Niskayuna Central School District, and Mohonasen Central School District.

 South Colonie (Colonie Central High School) serves much of the western part of the town, including West Albany, the village of Colonie, and a small part of the adjoining town of Niskayuna.
 North Colonie (Shaker High School) serves Latham and the smaller, suburban and rural hamlets to the north of Latham, as well as most of Loudonville and Newtonville.
-The Watervliet City School District (Watervliet High School) serves some students from Menands and the Schuyler Heights area.
+The Watervliet City School District (Watervliet Junior-Senior High School) serves some students from Menands and the Schuyler Heights area.
 Mohonasen's (Mohonasen High School) schools serve the sliver of Colonie which lies south of the Amtrak tracks and east of its border with the Town of Rotterdam.
 Niskayuna Central School District's boundaries enter Colonie for the short segment of Vly Rd. east of Denison Rd., and the few streets along this stretch.
 The Menands Union Free School District is a single building school district serving the village of Menands and educates students from kindergarten through eighth grade.
 Upon completion of eighth grade, Menands Union Free School District students choose whether to attend Shaker High School, Colonie Central High School, Watervliet, Heatly Junior-Senior High School in Green Island, or Tech Valley High School in Albany.
 In 2008, the Maplewood-Colonie Common School District merged with, and into the North Colonie School District.